shushen/dpdk-ovs/docs/06_Known_Issues.md

 Many of the tests also fail due to differences in the required parameters for utilities such as `ovs-dpctl` (that is, Intel® DPDK vSwitch's version of these utilities require EAL parameters).
 As a result, these tests should be used as guidelines only.

 In addition to the standard unit tests, Intel® DPDK vSwitch extends the testsuite with a number of "Intel® DPDK vSwitch"-specific unit tests.
 These tests require root privileges to run, due to the use of hugepages by the Intel® DPDK library.
-These tests are currently the only tests guaranteed to pass.
+These tests are currently the only tests guaranteed to pass, with the exception of the `port-del` and `multicore-port-del` unit tests, as described earlier in this document.

 ______